ayushgta/faa/002_seating_bull.md

 </look>

-Don't mess with Texas.
-Looks like the two of the top three origins are from Texas (Dallas and Houston).
-Since we don't have complete flight information for each individual, we have to assume that people are flying though hubs like Minneapolis and Atlanta.
+It looks like the two of the top three origins are from Texas - Dallas and Houston.
+Since we don't have complete flight information for each individual, we have to assume that people are flying through hubs like Minneapolis and Atlanta.

-We can see a trend in that there are very few flights from west coast cities.
+We can see a trend in that there are very few flights from West Coast cities.
 Not concrete, but it helps form an opinion.

 ## Vail really is special.

-Looking at another city with the same lens doesn't yeild the same trends.
-Looking at RNO for example, winter/summer doesn't seem to effect the number of seats.
+Looking at another destination city with the same lens doesn't yield the same trends.
+For example, when looking at RNO, we see that winter versus summer doesn't seem to affect the number of seats.

 <look height="350" width="100%">
   model: faa